FIND Disability Statistics

 |Data Collection Mode||Survey|

-|Data Collection Frequency||Annual||Strengths and limitations|
+|Data Collection Frequency||Annual||Strengths and Limitations|

 |Strengths||Data set employs a combination strategy of data collection (administrative and survey).
 Adequate and appropriate data documentation available.
 Oversampling of vulnerable population enrolled under Medicare advantage plan.|

-|Limitations||Data collection is limited to only those individuals enrolled under Medicare advantage plan (HMO plan) thus excluding all enrollees on Medicare fee-for-service plan.
+|Limitations||Data not currently publicly available.
+Data collection is limited to only those individuals enrolled under Medicare advantage plan (HMO plan) thus excluding all enrollees on Medicare fee-for-service plan.
 Cross-sectional nature of data collection limits ability to follow individuals over time.
-Survey does not collect socio-demographic variables||Data details|
+Survey does not collect socio-demographic variables||Data Details|

 "Real World" Uses of HOS Data: